Frequently Asked Questions

 Answer: The seams between the sheets of flooring underlay sometimes show through resilient flooring.
 No positive method of preventing such occurrences is known, even though flooring contractors attempt to attain a level surface by using appropriate fillers.

-Question: The silicone seal between the counter and the back splash in the kitchen has separated.
-Is this serious?
+Question: The silicone seal between the countertop and backsplash in the kitchen has separated.
+Is this a serious issue?

-Question: What if the furnace fails to start?
+Question: What should I do if the furnace fails to start?

-Answer: The furnace will not operate, of course, unless the thermostat setting is higher than room temperature.
-Check to be sure the furnace switch is on and also check the circuit panel for tripped breakers.
-If these check out okay, contact the heating contractor as listed on the “Certificate of Possession”.
+Answer: If the furnace isn’t starting, first ensure that the thermostat is set higher than the current room temperature.
+Next, check that the furnace switch is turned on and inspect the circuit breaker panel for any tripped breakers.
+If everything seems in order and the furnace still won’t start, please contact the heating contractor listed on your “Certificate of Possession” for further assistance.

-Question: What is the switch beside the thermostat labeled “Ventilation Fan”?
+Question: What is the purpose of the switch beside the thermostat labeled “Ventilation Fan”?

-Question: What should be used to clean the humidifier?
+Question: What is the best way to clean the humidifier?

-Question: When the dishwasher or washing machine changes cycles, or turns on, the lights dim momentarily.
+Question: Why do the lights dim momentarily when the dishwasher or washing machine changes cycles or turns on?
 Is this a cause for concern?

-Answer: The ground fault interrupter (G.F.I.) breaker either on the panel or on the rear plug has been tripped.
-Turn the breaker switch all the way off, then back on.
-Press the reset button on the G.F.I. to restore.
+Answer: The exterior outlets may have been deactivated due to the ground fault interrupter (G.F.I.) being tripped.
+This could either be on the electrical panel or at the rear exterior outlet.
+To restore power, first switch the breaker all the way off, then turn it back on.
+Next, press the reset button on the G.F.I. outlet to reactivate it.
+This should restore functionality to the exterior outlets.

 Question: What is the switch in my front entry closet for?

-Answer: This switch is for the soffit plug located outside of your home.
-This plug is to be used for seasonal decorations, the switch allows you to switch the power on and off from inside your home.
+Answer: This switch controls the outdoor soffit plug, typically used for seasonal decorations like holiday lights.
+It allows you to conveniently turn the power on and off from inside your home, without having to go outside.

-Question: Why does the stain on exterior horizontal surfaces seem to wear more quickly than other areas?
+Question: Why does the stain on exterior horizontal surfaces wear more quickly than on other areas?

 Question: What is the best way to clean marks from painted surfaces?

-Question: When it is extremely cold outside, frost forms on the metal striker plates on the doorframe.
+Question: Frost forms on the metal striker plates of the doorframe when it’s extremely cold outside.
 Does this mean the door is leaking?

-Question: How does one use the adjustable door strikes?
+Question: How do you use adjustable door strikes?

-Question: How does one adjust the entry door thresholds?
+Question: How do you adjust the exterior/entry door thresholds?

-Answer: Exterior door thresholds come with adjustment screws which are visible at the top of the threshold.
-By turning these screws, the threshold can be lowered or raised to accommodate a tighter seal on the bottom of the door.
-Seasonal adjustment may be required as the doors close differently in summer months than in winter months.
+Answer: Exterior door thresholds are equipped with adjustment screws located on the top surface of the threshold.
+By turning these screws, you can raise or lower the threshold to ensure a tighter seal at the bottom of the door.
+This helps prevent drafts and improves energy efficiency.
+Seasonal adjustments may be necessary, as doors often close differently due to expansion in summer and contraction in winter.
+Regularly checking and adjusting the threshold ensures optimal performance throughout the year.

-Question: Are any maintenance adjustments required for passage doors?
+Question: Are any maintenance adjustments needed for passage doors?

 Question: What should be used to lubricate the door and window hardware in the home?